Formation of Cavity-Polaritons via High-Order Van Hove Singularities: Introduction

-We envision the cleanest implementation of high-order van Hove polaritons to be achievable with an ultracold gas of polarized fermionic atoms trapped in a checkerboard optical lattice and dispersively coupled to a single-mode optical cavity—a state-of-the-art setup \cite{Mivehvar2021}.
+While solid-state materials with 2D checkerboard lattices can be in principle realized \cite{Hu2023}, we envision the cleanest implementation of high-order van Hove polaritons to be achievable with an ultracold gas of polarized fermionic atoms trapped in a checkerboard optical lattice and dispersively coupled to a single-mode optical cavity—a state-of-the-art setup \cite{Mivehvar2021}.
 The advantage of ultracold atoms over solid-state materials is the enhanced possibilities of band engineering, enabled by the tunability of the laser interference pattern \cite{InguscioKetterleSalomon2007,Giorgini2008,BlochDalibardZwerger2008,Li2016}.
 Moreover, the form and strength of the light-matter coupling has been shown to be widely controllable \cite{Mivehvar2021}, such that a non-zero coupling can be engineered for the relevant energies at which the HOVHS is present.
-Finally and probably most crucially, in ultracold atomic platforms sub-gap excitations, that would introduce absorption and spoil the VHS, are typically absent.
+Finally and probably most crucially, in ultracold atomic platforms sub-gap excitations that would introduce absorption and spoil the VHS are typically absent.
 Optical lattices are namely rigid and impurity-free, and the interatomic interactions can be tuned to zero e.g.~using polarized fermionic atoms.
 Indeed, while our description applies in principle also to solid-state platforms exhibiting strong VHSs in the JDOS, in most practical realizations the requirement of absence of absorption in the region below the band gap is typically more difficult to obtain than in ultracold atom platforms.
 This is due to the presence of electron-electron interactions or additional degrees of freedom such as phonons.
 In experiments, the failure to observe signatures of the VHS has been for instance attributed to excitons -- observed in nanowires~\cite{GaAs_Room_2005,Zno_Pol_Las_2002}, carbon nanotubes~\cite{Carbon_nano_2007}, conjugated polymers~\cite{Rohlfing1999, Rohlfing2000}, or bilayer graphene~\cite{TunableExcitons} -- or more exotic types of excitations, as found in Blue-Bronzes~\cite{Degiorgi1991}.
-Still, positive signatures of a VHS in a 2D topological insulator have been recently identified \cite{Jiang2020VHS}.
-The paper is structured as follows.
-Section~\ref{sec:Key_Results} presents our main results, showing how a novel 2D HOVHS can strongly enhance the hybridization of Van Hove polaritons.
-In Section~\ref{sec:Van_Hove_Pol}, we show the general mechanism behind the emergence of this class of polaritons.
-The nature of the HOVHS is further examined in Section~\ref{sec:cVHS}, and its implementation with ultracold atoms is discussed in Section~\ref{sec:Ultra-imp}.
-Throughout the paper, we set the reduced Planck constant $\hbar$ to unity.
+Still, positive signatures of a VHS in a 2D topological insulator have been recently identified \cite{Jiang2020VHS}, signaling that our formalism could in principle be applied in the future also to solid-state platforms.